mtgjson/mtgjson-website/docs/README.md

 ---
-# home: true
+{
+  # "home": "true" # Even false value returns true?
+}
 ---

 # About MTGJSON

 ![logo](/images/logo.svg "MTGJSON")

 ::: warning

-This documentation site is currently in a beta stage.
+This schemaation site is currently in a beta stage.
 You can find more sources of truths, specifically to download files, at the official [MTGJSON website](https://mtgjson.com/)

 :::